Experienced Criminal Defense For Misdemeanor Offenses

 Whether taking the matter to trial or securing a plea, having an attorney by your side is the smart move.
 Ms. Papazian will make every effort to get the charges dismissed or reduced, or to mitigate the penalties.
 You may be eligible for diversion programs that avoid jail and keep the offense off your record.
 But without a lawyer, you are less likely to end up with any of these favorable outcomes.

 Call Us Right Away If You Are Charged With A Crime

 Before talking to police or going to court, call our law firm to find out how we can help in a free consultation.
-We practice in the municipal courts of Albany County, Schenectady County and Rensselaer County.
-Call 518-880-9159 or reach us by email.
+We practice in the municipal courts of Albany County, Rensselaer County, Schenectady County and the Capital District.
+Call 518-720-6465 or reach us by email.